beekeeper-studio/beekeeper-studio/README.md

 Building an inclusive and welcoming community is important to us, so please follow our code of conduct as you engage with the project.

+## Big Thanks

+Beekeeper Studio wouldn't exist without [Sqlectron-core](https://github.com/sqlectron/sqlectron-core), the core database libraries from the (now unmaintained) Sqlectron project.
+Beekeeper Studio started as an experimental fork of that repository.
+A big thanks to @maxcnunes and the rest of the Sqlectron community.